 Then there’s the accent on community service.
-A former parish council president of Our Lady of Visitation in Mack, Dan is now on the finance committee.
-He’s also on the board of advisors at UC’s Goering Center, geared to helping family businesses succeed, and a Board member at HCDC, an economic development organization.
-Previously, Dan served as chair of Wesley Community Services, which provides Meals on Wheels and other services aimed at helping seniors stay in their homes.
+A former parish council president of Our Lady of Visitation in Mack, Dan is now on the parish’s finance committee.
+He also serves on the Special Events Committee at UC’s Goering Center, geared to helping family businesses succeed, and is a member of the HCDC’s Business Center Advisory Committee, an economic development organization.
+Previously, Dan served on the Board of WCET-TV, Cincinnati’s public broadcasting station, and as chair of Wesley Community Services, which provides Meals on Wheels and other services aimed at helping seniors stay in their homes.
 As with many of his Graydon colleagues, that’s just the short list.

 A law firm should serve several purposes for its attorneys, Dan says.
 It should provide meaningful, challenging work and a chance to make a difference in its community, for starters.